RahilBA/Seattle-Airbnb-Open-Data/README.md

 I also applied resampling techniques, like SMOTE, to be sure the classifier can capture all unusual listings.

 ### Evaluation and key findings
+Essential elements in this regressor were number of bedrooms, number of bathrooms, number of beds, number of included guests, number of reviews, season, neighborhood, cancellation fee, and policy strict.
+In general, these features can be categorized into three broad categories; one is the properties features, previous reviews, and seasonal and weekly demand which I analyze more in the next part.
 ![](RandomForest_ImportantFeatures.png)

+The blue line represents the predicted values while the black dots represent the actual daily values .
+From the plot, it seems that the model can catch the seasonality and fit historical data very well
 ![](Prophet_Forecasting.png)

+Out of 520 low performer listings about 466 predicted accurately by this classifier.
+The area under the ROC curve shows the model accuracy in classifying these two groups for a new dataset is 89%.
+The followings are confusion matrix and ROC curve which shows how the GBM model performs on the totally new dataset.
 ![](Confusion_Matrix.png)
 ![](ROC_Curve.png)

 ### File Description
 These 3 questions are analyzed and answered through 3 different notebooks.
 Each file includes data preprocessing, data formatting, visualization, descriptive statistics and predictive analysis.
-But the focus of this study was to follow CRISP-DM process and communicate the result through a blog post than developing the best predictive solution.
 The developed functions and libraries are repeated within each notebook if necessary.

-### Results
-As mentined before, the result and findings are communicated through a blog posted on Medium and can be found here.

 ### Installment
 1) Sklearn